openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 ## How to use Instants to represent cutoff dates.

-Sometimes, there are some results that depend on a value at a specific date.
+Sometimes, some results depend on a value calculted at a specific date.
-Instants can be used to calculate the value of a parameter or a variable at such date, for example, a scholarship that is awarded only if the student is yonger than 25 on july first of the same year.
+Instants can be used to calculate the value of a parameter or a variable at such date, for example, a scholarship that is awarded only if the student is yonger than 25 on july first of the same year:

 ```py
 from openfisca_core.periods import Instant